 But, there was no need for me to stop anything.
-When he was 18 months old he said no and shook his head at me when it came time to nurse.
+When he was 18 months old he said, “no” and shook his head at me when it came time to nurse.
 There’s my sign.

 I had such mixed emotions about it.
 On one hand I was so sad because I kind of felt like he didn’t need me anymore.
-I realize that’s a lie and kind of a weird way of thinking but that’s how I felt.
+I realize that’s a lie and a weird way of thinking but that’s how I felt.
 But on the other hand I could take medicine and not worry about it affecting my milk.
 So, yes I miss the thing I thought I’d be so thrilled to stop doing.

 8.Offer so many different foods.-

 I’m not one of those people who just love cooking.
 I wish I did but I don’t, so I have to really work at coming up with different things for my son to eat.